Rail transport in China: Republic of China in mainland period (1912–1949)

-People's Republic of China (1949–)
+People's Republic of China (1949–present)

 The opening ceremony of the Chengdu–Chongqing Railway in 1953.
 The Chengyu Railway was the first railroad built after the founding of the People's Republic of China in 1949.

 After the establishment of the People's Republic of China, the new government under Mao Zedong invested heavily in the railway network.
 The Ministry of Railway's railroad building was important in China's national industrialization campaigns, mass mobilization, and military logistics.
 Academic Elisabeth Köll writes that during the Mao era, the Ministry's railways "represented the speed, economic efficiency, punctuality, discipline, technological advances, professionalism, dedication, and heroism necessary to promote the ideals of the party and the government at large."

+The first time that Chinese enterprises designed or built their own locomotives was after the founding of the People's Republic of China.
+Because of the emphasis on national self-reliance in Mao era China, the locomotive industry relied primarily on domestically developed technologies.
+Because of limitations in coal, China developed and mass-produced diesel locomotives.

 From the 1950s to the 70s, lines, especially those in western China, were expanded.
 One example is the 1900 km railway from Lanzhou to Ürümqi, which was built between 1952 and 1962.
 In Southwestern China, where difficult terrain prevails, several mountain railways were constructed, such as the Baoji–Chengdu railway, built in the 1950s, and the Chengkun railway, built in the 1970s.
 The railway to Tibet, one of the highest in the world, was finally completed and opened to the public in 2006.
 Today, every province-level entity of China, with the exception of Macau, is connected to the railway network.